abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

         - Learning by tracking Siamese CNN for robust target association ax16_8.pdf
         - Learning Dynamic Siamese Network for Visual Object Tracking_iccv17.pdf
         - Learning the Model Update for Siamese Trackers iccv19.pdf
+        - Learning to Track at 100 FPS with Deep Regression Networks arxiv16.pdf
         - Multi-Branch Siamese Networks with Online Selection for Object Tracking  ax1808.07349.pdf
         - Once for All a Two-flow Convolutional Neural Network for Visual Tracking ax1604.07507.pdf
         - Siam R-CNN Visual Tracking by Re-Detection 1911.12836 cvpr20.pdf